NethermindEth/worldcoin-social-graph/README.md

 Thanks to Lazaro Raul Iglesias Vera, Sameer Kumar, Antonio Manuel Larriba Flor for reviewing and providing valuable suggestions and guidelines.

-For the project scope, the overview, the specification, more related work and the Sybil and game theoretic analysis please check https://www.notion.so/EXT-Proof-of-Concept-for-Public-Social-Graph-Sybil-and-Incentives-analysis-af7af3271dc34094b8505410f6504b70?pvs=4.
+For the project scope, the overview, the specification, more related work, and the Sybil and Game theoretic analysis please check https://www.notion.so/EXT-Proof-of-Concept-for-Public-Social-Graph-Sybil-and-Incentives-analysis-af7af3271dc34094b8505410f6504b70?pvs=4.

 You can follow the instructions below taken from the README file of [https://github.com/worldcoin/world-id-onchain-template](https://github.com/worldcoin/world-id-onchain-template).